DisCo: Distilled Student Models Co-training for Semi-supervised Text Mining: Appendix

 \subsection{More Different Model-view Analysis}

 We further investigate the performance of different model view combinations in dual-students \SystemName.
 As described in section ~\ref{Model_View_Encoding}, the model view encoding has two forms: Separated-layer KD (\texttt{SKD}) and Connected-layer KD (\texttt{CKD}).
 Results of \SystemName equipped with different model-view variants on the text classification tasks are summarized in Table~\ref{SKD_CKD}.
 Although all three combinations of model views achieve improvement (compared to results in Table~\ref{main_text_classification}), the combinations of \texttt{CKD} and \texttt{SKD} for two students perform slightly better than other combinations.
-Presumably, in knowledge distillation, distilling across alternate \(k\) layers captures more diverse representations, while distilling along connected \(k\) layers tend to capture relatively homogeneous representations~\cite{SunCGL19}.
-Thus, combining these two different strategies of model view encoding enables the acquisition of diverse information through the distillation process.
-As a result, more inductive bias was introduced for \SystemName students, improving downstream tasks' performance.
+According to ~\citet{SunCGL19}, distilling across alternate \(k\) layers in knowledge distillation captures more diverse representations, while distilling along connected \(k\) layers tends to capture relatively homogeneous representations.
+By combining these two distinct strategies of model view encoding, \SystemName acquires additional inductive bias for each student in the cohort, resulting in improved performance on downstream tasks.